-The Si446x family contains an integrated auxiliary ADC for measuring internal battery voltage, an internal temperature sensor, or an external component over a GPIO.
+The Si4438 family contains an integrated auxiliary ADC for measuring internal battery voltage, an internal temperature sensor, or an external component over a GPIO.
 The ADC utilizes a SAR architecture and achieves 11-bit resolution.
 The Effective Number of Bits (ENOB) is 9 bits.
 When measuring external components, the input voltage range is 1 V, and the conversion rate is between 300 Hz to 2.44 kHz.
 The ADC value is read by first sending the GET_ADC_READING command and enabling the inputs that are desired to be read: GPIO, battery, or temp.
-The temperature sensor accuracy at 25 °C is typically ±2 °C. Refer to API documentation for details on the command and reply stream.
+The temperature sensor accuracy at 25 °C is typically ±2 °C. For API details, refer to the EZRadioPRO API Documentation.zip file available on www.silabs.com.